JavaScript-AI/curiosity.engine/README.md

 # curiosity.engine
-An Static Analyzing Artificial Intelligence library that is designed to ask questions.
+A static analyzing artificial intelligence library that is designed to ask questions.